MinesEyeMedia/Scrimba_Front-End_Dev_Course/README.md

 - Commit #6 - Created HTML, CSS & JS files and have written the majority of code for the project.

 - Commit #7 - Slight code refactoring and detailed notes written for Basic Live Search Project.

+- Commit #8 - Code and note refactoring.